 Nothing!
 There are no dues or fees.
-In fact, instead of you paying to be a member, we supply our members with a Manatee-County issued CERT ID, a handheld emergency radio, a complete LWR CERT search and rescue outfit (with gloves, an identifying vest and helmet) and a CERT backpack filled with useful first aid and search and rescue supplies.
-We also provide each of our members with a hydration pack, which they are free to use even when they are not responding to a disaster in LWR.
+In fact, instead of you paying to be a member, we supply our members with a Manatee-County issued CERT ID, a handheld emergency radio, a complete LWR CERT search and rescue outfit (with gloves, an identifying vest and helmet) and a CERT backpack filled with useful first aid and search and rescue supplies which they are free to use even when they are not responding to a disaster in LWR.

 Lakewood Ranch CERT membership is limited to residents within the CDD areas of LWR — the area known as Phase 1.
 Residents who live in the Stewardship areas of LWR (outside the CDDs) are encouraged to form their own CERT teams and may contact Manatee County for details on CERT training courses available.
 Click here to visit the Manatee County website.